When you get a product up front and pay it off over time. You can also be charged interest and fees.

 Lenders need reliable information to be able to make good lending decisions.

-There are some circumstances when lenders might not have to do a full assessment
+There are some circumstances when lenders might not have to make extensive inquiries

-If you are re-financing or varying your contract and you are not applying for more credit at the same time, then a full assessment won’t be necessary.
+If you are re-financing or varying your contract and you are not applying for more credit at the same time, then the lender may make less extensive inquiries.
 One example is a variation for unforeseen hardship.

 Another situation is when you are not relying on regular income to repay the debt, and make this known to the lender, for example when you are using the proceeds from the sale of an asset to repay the loan in full.
 Also, if your income significantly exceeds your expenses and you are highly unlikely to experience significant financial hardship repaying the loan, a full assessment might not be necessary.